 Cons:

-- It's focused on text-based support (email, chat, forms) and doesn't have a native voice solution right now.
+- Focused on text-based support (email, chat, forms) and doesn't have a native voice solution right now.

 2. Zendesk

 Why it's on the list: Zendesk is a giant in the industry for a reason.
-It’s an incredibly comprehensive platform for large support organizations that need everything under one roof.
+It’s an incredibly comprehensive, mature platform that powers customer service for thousands of the world's most successful companies.

-Zendesk provides the whole package: ticketing, a help center, voice, messaging, and AI agents all in one ecosystem.
-If you're an enterprise team that wants a single command center for every part of your support operations, it’s definitely one to look at.
+Zendesk provides the complete package: ticketing, a help center, voice, messaging, and AI agents all within one robust ecosystem.
+For enterprise teams that want a single, enterprise-grade command center for every part of their support operations, Zendesk is the gold standard.

-Pricing: Zendesk's pricing is based on a per-agent, per-month fee.
+Pricing: Zendesk's pricing is based on a per-agent, per-month fee, allowing teams to choose the level of service that fits their needs.

 -